Mount Sunzu Zambia

 Socially, they create fair jobs, offer training, and work closely with the community.
 More than 120 local staff are employed year-round, with additional seasonal workers.
 Employees receive pensions, health insurance, and accident cover.

 The farm also invests in local infrastructure, including an 8 km road network, with future plans to support clean water and solar access for the surrounding community.
+As much as 77% of their land is reserved to protect the native Miombo forest and Dambo wetlands and they have installed 92 kW of solar panels to reduce emissions.
+They have even installed beehives to promote biodiversity.

 The country